Video Game: Kingdom Hearts III

 - Scenery Porn: The peeks at the graphics we've gotten so far are gorgeous.

-- Serial Escalation: In one of the gameplay trailers, Sora appears to be using Strike Raid as a standard attack to take on an enemy the size of Chernabog from a distance (instead of whittling away at weak points at close range as has been the series' tradition).
+- Serial Escalation: In the D23 Expo trailer, Sora gets to use yet another permutation of his signature Strike Raid attack, Raid Ride, as a standard attack to take on the Rock Titan, who is now a boss even larger than Chernabog, from a distance (instead of whittling away at weak points at close range as has been the series' tradition).

 - Took a Level in Badass: The usual lowest level mooks, Shadows, come in flying torrents in this game, forcing Sora to have to dodge them more often and fight dozens at once.